KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 We have generated blocks and received the value from the `coinbase` transactions.
 Now, we would like to inspect the contents of our wallet.
 We will execute the [<b>listunspent</b>]() method for this purpose.

 However, before we execute this command, the reader should familiarize themselves with the way a blockchain stores value in a wallet.
-The title of the technical concept to understand is, <b>"utxo"</b>, this stands for "unspent transaction."
+The title of the technical concept to understand is, <b>"utxo."</b> This stands for "unspent transaction."

 The way a utxo works is often difficult to understand for newcomers to blockchain technology.
 We have provided an article that explains this concept in more detail here, and we recommend the reader study it before proceeding.